 Tiger Woods STEM Seminar

-Methods of STEM Education course, NASA Endeavor Science Teaching Certificate Program, Columbia University
+Methods of STEAM Education course, NASA Endeavor Science Teaching Certificate Program, Columbia University

 Fourth and fifth-grade teachers attended Notre Dame/Discovery Cube NGSS training

 As this was our first year of fully implementing NGSS, the faculty is at the preliminary stages of curricular mapping.
 In the middle grades, a unit on the Nature of Science is mapped out as well as a general progression of units for grades 6-8.
 Other units are mapped on Planbookedu.
 After having taught the TCI curriculum in grades K-5 during the 2015-16 school year, the teachers will begin formally mapping science during the school year.

 Four “STEAM Days” activities occurred to further address current science trends and utilize the Engineering Design Process in grades TK-5.This involved small groups of students from different grade levels working together to solve sorting, rocketry, car design and structure problems.